fbpx

 Three Wines To Serve At To Your Holiday Gathering

-As California is the nation’s top producer of wine and the world’s fourth-largest wine producer, there are a ton of wines to choose from for pairing.
+California is the nation’s top wine producer and the world’s fourth-largest wine producer, so there are many wines to choose from for pairing.

 The Golden State’s varied terroir means more than 100 grape varieties can be grown across the state, leading to diverse styles.
 So, no matter your preference, there is most likely an excellent wine for you to sip.

-When it comes to wine at holiday gatherings, choose a crowd-pleaser, really food-friendly and is across-the-board delicious.
+When it comes to wine at holiday gatherings, choose a crowd-pleaser that is food-friendly and is across-the-board delicious.
 Here are a few specific holiday food and wine pairings McCrossin recommends:

 Dry Rosé Sparkling Wine

-Our Pick: Domaine Carneros Cuvée de la Pompadour Brut Rose
+Our Picks: Domaine Carneros Cuvée de la Pompadour Brut Rosé or Caraccioli Cellars Brut Rosé

 Clean And Easy White